braungeorg/AutomatizedBioassays/README.md

 # Data evaluation

 Add the respective R script designed for the assay and run all lines.
-The script will generate a "Plots" folder within the `bioassay` folder and a `Summary_Assay_ID_filled.xlsx` will be generated showin plate coordinates and benchmark concentrations of all selected samples
+The script will generate a "Plots" folder within the `bioassay` folder and a `Summary_Assay_ID_filled.xlsx` will be generated showing plate coordinates and benchmark concentrations of all selected samples

 # Data interpretation